csmith/splendid/backend/games/doyouhaveatwo/README.md

 After each action, all players receive a `GameUpdate` containing:
 - Current redacted game state
-- GameEvent describing what just happened
+- Event describing what just happened
-- Available actions (for active player only, empty for others)
+- Available actions for each player (redacted so players only see their own actions)

 This approach allows clients to be "dumb" - they don't need to know game rules, just display state and present choices.